mpfi-dsp/GoldDigger/README.md

 ```

 ## TO DO:
-- make it so the program doesn't fail when there's a file in the media folder

 - make sure image and mask are the same size
 - separate program into docker-compose and nvidia-docker
-- add volume mount folder to config file